downey205/alineR/README.md

 >remotes::install_github("downey205/alineR")

 # Disclaimer
-The software is provided with no warranty expressed or implied, Please use at your own risk.
+The software is provided with no warranty expressed or implied.
+Please use at your own risk.

 # References